 9. I need physical assistance.
 How could I live in an independent apartment?

 An individual who needs physical care may be eligible for the Personal Care Attendant (PCA) Program.
 Please see our PCA section for more information on eligibility and how to apply.

 10. Does BCIL have any roommate services for people looking to live with other disabled individuals?

 No, BCIL does not have a roommate matching services.
-There are services out there to for roommate matching unfortunately there is no roommate matching service for people with disabilities.
+There are services out there for roommate matching.
+Unfortunately, there is no roommate matching service just for people with disabilities.

 11. I do not own a computer but I need to search for housing, where can I go?